 Students can focus their degree program in specialized areas of study by selecting coursework and thesis or dissertation research problems in specialized subject areas.
-Matching your area of degree interest with a faculty member working in that area is a sure way to gain skills and knowledge in the particular subject under the umbrella of the general degree requirements
+Matching your area of degree interest with a faculty member working in that area is a sure way to gain skills and knowledge in the particular subject under the umbrella of the general degree requirements.

 Our department is one of the leading North American programs.
 We have a diverse faculty with a variety of research and instructional interests.
-Please see https://sbio.vt.edu/about-us/people/faculty/faculty-directory.html for more information about the faculty.
-We have a long history of graduate education, completing more than 100 Ph.D.s and many more M.S. degree candidates since formal establishment of the department more than 25 years ago.
+Please see https://sbio.vt.edu/our-people/faculty-directory.html for more information about the faculty.
+We have a long history of graduate education, completing more than 100 Ph.Ds. and many more M.S. degree candidates since formal establishment of the department more than 25 years ago.
 Graduates of our program are in high demand by universities, public and private research organizations, industry, trade agencies, non-profit organizations, and products suppliers.
-Also have a look here: https://sbio.vt.edu/students/graduate.html